gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 ## Documentation

-Instantiates a CDS OData V2 Adapter Proxy Express Router for a CDS-based OData V4 Server:
+Instantiates a CDS OData V2 Adapter Proxy Express router for a CDS-based OData V4 Server:

 - **options:** CDS OData V2 Adapter Proxy options object.
   - **base:** Base path under which the service is reachable.
 Default is `''`.